 I don’t know that there is a song that better embodies the 80s than “Don’t You Forget About Me” by Simple Minds.
 This is such a well crafted song with an incredible amount of elements, some dynamic some subtle.
 Who better than The Flaming Lips (based on the Borderline section of their resume alone) to give The Breakfast Club theme so much new spark that Judd Nelson would give it a full two fists in the air?

 In an interesting tie in, both Billy Idol and Bryan Ferry turned down offers to record the song written by Keith Forsey for the John Hughes classic.
-Wah waaaah.No matching videos
+Wah waaaah.YouTube responded to TubePress with an HTTP 404 - Video not found

 Best Case for The Flaming Lips: